Junction4Nako/Junction4Nako.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 Hi!
 This is Zejun Li.
 I am currently a Ph.D. candidate at Fudan Univeristy, where I am fortunate to be advised by Prof. [Zhongyu Wei](https://scholar.google.com/citations?user=AjLDxxgAAAAJ).
 I am a member of the [Fudan Data Intelligence and Social Computing (Fudan DISC) lab](http://fudan-disc.com/) and the Fudan NLP group.
-Previously, I had the opportunity to visit the UCSB (University of California, Santa Barbara) NLP group, where I was worked with Prof. [William Wang](https://sites.cs.ucsb.edu/~william/).
+Previously, I had the opportunity to visit the UCSB (University of California, Santa Barbara) NLP group, where I worked with Prof. [William Wang](https://sites.cs.ucsb.edu/~william/).

 My research focuses on multi-modal learning across vision and language, particularly:
 - Construction and Evaluation of Large Multi-modal Models (LMMs)
 - Exploring Visually-enhanced Reasoning abilities in LMMs
-- Vision-language pre-training
+- Vision-Language Pre-training

 # 📝 Publications